Huber-group-EMBL/CSAMA_website/content/success.md

 title = "Payment Complete"
 +++

-Thank you for your payment for CSAMA 2022.
+Thank you for your payment for CSAMA 2022, your registration is now complete.

+You will be sent an invoice confirming payment via email in the next few days.

 We look forward to welcoming you in Brixen!